 Many cross-section plots displayed no apparent inflection points between the lowest modeled flow and 30 cfs.
 Inflection points for flows higher than 30 cfs were disregarded since the goal was to identify the LWPIP for flows contained within the stream channel.
 For cross-sections that displayed no distinct inflection point or where most of the wetted perimeter is inundated below the lowest modeled flow, the LWPIP was established at the lowest modeled flow.
 Flows associated with the LWPIP at each cross-section were converted to flows at the USGS Horse Creek at SR 72 near Arcadia (No. 02297310) gage using relationships from the HEC-RAS model output.
-These cross-sections specific, LWPIPs were then evaluated to identify the most sensitive cross-sections to support development of a minimum low flow threshold for Horse Creek.
+These cross-sections to support development of a minimum low flow threshold for Horse Creek.